Bush Cooking – another way to enjoy the fire

 Seasoning creates a patina, preventing food from sticking to a normally porous surface.
 Most importantly, it prevents the oven from rusting.

-Finally, the dutch oven gives food an extra flavour that you cannot get from any other type of pots.
+Finally, the dutch oven gives food an extra flavour that you cannot get from any other type of pot.
 A well seasoned Dutch oven should look black.
 It happens because oil, when heated, forms a dark coating.

-How I season my cast irons
+How to season cast irons

 - Preheat an oven to 200 C